pearcetm/jscomut/README.md

 4) Once you're satisfied, click the **Create widget** button.

 ## Use the different interaction modes to explore your data
 Once your data is drawn into the plot, you can start exploring.
-The *Drag-and-drop* mode lets you re-order the grid of data by clicking on the grid and moving vertically (to re-order the genes) and/or horizontally (to re-order the samples).
+The *Drag-and-drop* mode lets you re-order the grid data by clicking on the grid or the gene names and moving vertically to re-order the genes.
+Similarly, clicking on the grid or sample names and moving horizontally allows for re-ordering the samples.
 If there are a lot of samples and the grid is compressed, the *Pan and zoom* mode lets you zoom in and move around inside the grid.
 Choosing *None* lets you safely click around on the graphic without worrying about moving things inadvertently.

 If the widget is configured to let you automatically sort the data by genes or by samples, there may be buttons for this as well.